wuiyoooo/Control-Software_on_Automation-Exploration-Robot/README.md

-# Arduino_Automation_car
+# Arduino-Automation-car
-BUPT 电信工程及管理 大二Design&Build小学期，题目如下：

-Hardware Model and Control Software:
+The handout for the project is:

 Design and build an automatic robot hardware that
-1. explores the walled maze;
+- explores the walled maze;
-2. stops at the treasure inside the maze and takes picture(s) of the treasure;
+- stops at the treasure inside the maze and takes picture(s) of the treasure;
-3. leaves the maze and returns to the starting position;
+- leaves the maze and returns to the starting position;
-4. records the exploration and stores information for other parts of the system;
+- records the exploration and stores information for other parts of the system;

-• Extra functions:
+Extra functions:
-1. explores a more complicated maze
+- explores a more complicated maze
 (e.g. larger maze, with multiple splits/branches).
-2. self-designed other functions.
+- self-designed other functions.
+## Hardware

+#### Power

+- Four wheels each with a motor
+- Every two motors on one side is controlled by one l298n
+- Each l298n connects to a same independent power source

+#### Sensor

+- Three kinds of sensors: ultrasonic sensor, Collision sensor, Color sensor
+- Mainly depend on three Ultrasonic sensors
+- The motherboard supply their power
+Uniformly
+- Bluetooth module can send data from motherboard to computer

+## Algorithm

+#### Exploration Strategy

+Set a hyperparameter TOLERANCE representing the minimum distance to the wall:

+    if distanceForward < TOLERANCE (the robot’s head is too close to wall) Move(BACKWARD)
+        If distanceLeft > distanceRight (the robot’s right is too close to wall) Move(LEFT)
+        Else
+            Move(RIGHT)